TusharSSurve/OpenCV/README.md

 This code helps you track an object-of-interest to draw colored lines on the screen (just like the Paint application but using the webcam).

 ## 7. Number Plate Detection

+Detecting Number plate from image (or webcam) of cars.